SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 You can check by downloading any magnetometer app that shows what your magnetic field strength is in uT and by walking around your playspace.
 You may want to check at varying heights, such as at chest level, waist level, and ankle level.
 An option available on both iOS and Android is the app, Physics Toolbox Magnetometer.
 If you do use Physics Toolbox Magnetometer, you only need to pay attention to the **total**, not the X, Y, or Z components.
 Most phones have a magnetometer, but if yours does not, then there is no way to be exactly sure of your magnetic environment, but you can make some educated assumptions.

-## My app show around X uT is that okay?
+## My app shows around X uT is that okay?

 There's no one value that's acceptable.
 What matters is that the range of values is low.
 There is currently limited data to give an exact range, but a good baseline seems to be a range of less than or equal to 5 uT.
 For example, 20-25 uT would be okay as would 40-45 uT, but a range from 20-40 uT would likely be too unstable to use.